CCareaga/attention_guided_cropping/README.md

     transforms.Normalize(mean=[0.485, 0.456, 0.406],std=[0.229, 0.224, 0.225])
 ])
 ```
-All of these are built into PyTorch except the `DrawHair` transform, which is a simple class I wrote which draws random curved lines over the image simulating hair.
+All of these are built into PyTorch except the `DrawHair` transform, which is a simple class I wrote to draw random curved lines over the image simulating hair.

 The meta-data fields are converted to one-hot encodings.
 The one-hot encodings include an encoding for unknown/null.
 This process results in a 29-dimensional vector.